claydegruchy/eco-sim/readme.md

 5. choose to pay the outcome of the bidding process for buy and sell
 6. if i run out of food, die or change job
 7. (stretch goal) if i have ample food, reproduce

+important agent logic is stored in the `/logic` folder, mostly.

 # practical stuff
 ## installing